MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 # Conclusion

-In this lab, you employed Azure OpenAI to generate embeddings for v-Core-based Azure Cosmos DB for MongoDB documents and built a vector index for in-depth searches, effectively integrating these tools as your AI copilot.
+In this lab, you employed Azure OpenAI to generate embeddings for vCore-based Azure Cosmos DB for MongoDB documents and built a vector index for in-depth searches, effectively integrating these tools as your AI copilot.
 By transforming user prompts into embeddings to search for similar documents in the database, and then enhancing these search outcomes using GPT-3.5 chat from Azure OpenAI, you effectively demonstrated a Retrieval-Augmented Generation (RAG) approach.
 This step shows how integrating AI with database searches can refine the relevance and depth of query results.

 This lab not only guided you through the technical steps of implementing vector search and AI enhancements.
 The lab also illustrated the powerful capabilities of the Retrieval-Augmented Generation (RAG) approach in creating more dynamic, intelligent, and user-friendly data retrieval systems.